-Epiphyllum (Orchid Cacti) are often grown as houseplants as they are relatively trouble-free.
-They produce large, showy flowers, which are usually sweetly-scented and last two days or more.
-Some species such as Epiphyllum oxypetalum are nocturnal – with their flowers opening during the night.
-Epiphyllum cacti are mostly epiphytic (they grow on other plants, but only use them as a support).
-They are often grown in hanging baskets to accommodate their long, pendent, leaf-like stems, but can be grown in containers.
+Epiphyllum is a genus of cacti often grown as houseplants as they are relatively trouble-free.
+They are commonly known as Orchid Cacti.
+These cacti produce large, showy, usually sweetly-scented flowers that last two days or more.
+Some species, such as Epiphyllum oxypetalum, are nocturnal, with their flowers opening at night.
+Epiphyllums are mostly epiphytic, which means they grow on other plants, but only use them as support.
+They are often grown in hanging baskets to accommodate their long, pendent, leaf-like stems but can also be grown in containers.

-Epiphyllum are hardy to about 50°F (10°C), but require at least 60 °F (15 °C) during the growing season, so are best grown in a heated greenhouse, conservatory or indoors.
+Epiphyllums are hardy down to 30 °F (-1.1 °C) but require at least 60 °F (15 °C) during the growing season, so they are best grown in a heated greenhouse or indoors.

-Epiphyllum cacti require sharply-drained growing media.
-Grow them in a standard cactus compost with added grit or perlite.
+Epiphyllums require sharply-drained growing media.
+Grow them in a standard cactus soil mix with added grit or perlite.
 Alternatively, mix three parts loam-based compost, with two parts grit or perlite and one part peat-free multipurpose compost.

 Pruning and Training

-Large Epiphyllum can become unstable in their pots.
-Either repot in to a heavier pot, such as terracotta, or a wider container, such as a pan.
+Large Epiphyllums can become unstable in their pots.
+Either repot into a heavier pot, such as terracotta, or a wider container, such as a pan.
 Alternatively, try using canes and tying the stems up, but this can look unsightly.

-The two most successful methods of propagation are by seed and cuttings.
+The two most successful propagation methods of Epiphyllum are by using seeds and cuttings.

-- Fill a container with cactus compost and scatter the seed evenly on the surface;
+- Fill a container with cactus soil mix and scatter the seed evenly on the surface.

-- Cover the pot with a clear plastic bag or place into a propagator and keep at 70°F (21°C);
+- Cover the pot with a clear plastic bag, place it into a propagator, and keep it at 70°F (21°C).

 - They will take four to seven years to flower.

-Cuttings: Take stem cuttings in spring to late summer.
+Cuttings: Take stem cuttings from spring to late summer.

-- Cut the leaf-like stem into 15-22.5cm (6-9in) sections and let it callus (dry) for several days in a warm place;
+- Cut the leaf-like stem into 6 to 9 inches (15 to 22.5 cm) sections and let it callus for several days in a warm place.

-- Fill a pot one third full with cactus compost and cover with a layer of grit.
-Insert the cuttings 1-2 inches (2.5-5 cm) deep;
+- Fill a pot one-third full with cactus soil mix and cover it with a layer of grit.
+Insert the cuttings 1 to 2 inches (2.5 to 5 cm) deep.

 Pests and Problems

-Epiphyllum cacti are prone to several common houseplant and greenhouse problems: mealybugs, aphids and glasshouse red spider mite.
+Epiphyllums are prone to several common houseplant and greenhouse problems: mealybugs, aphids, and glasshouse red spider mites.

-From mid-spring until late summer, water the plants when the compost begins to dry out, but do not let the plants stand in water.
-Apply cactus fertiliser fortnightly.
-To encourage blooming, move Epiphyllum in winter into a cooler place, about 52-57 °F (11-14 °C) and keep the compost just moist until the flower buds form.
-Once this has happened, increase the temperature and resume the normal watering regime.
+From spring to fall, water the plants when the soil begins to dry, but do not let the plants stand in water.
+Apply cactus fertilizer fortnightly.
+To encourage blooming, move Epiphyllums in winter into a cooler place, about 52 to 57 °F (11 to 14 °C), and keep the compost moist until the flower buds form.
+Once this has happened, increase the temperature and resume the regular watering regime.